-Auphonic Multitrack takes multiple input audio tracks, analyzes and processes them individually as well as combined and creates the final mixdown automatically.
+Auphonic Multitrack takes multiple parallel input audio tracks, analyzes and processes them individually as well as combined and creates the final mixdown automatically.

 Leveling, dynamic range compression, gating, noise and hum reduction, crosstalk removal, ducking and filtering can be applied automatically according to the analysis of each track.